Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-2_Communication-with-Ourselves_Marshall-Rosenberg_transcript.md

 Then I could show him that I was also in favor of rules, but that I showed him a different way of **establishing rules based on the [protective use of force](https://nvcnextgen.org/2018/10/on-the-punishment-and-the-protective-use-of-force-by-jim-manske/) and not the punitive use of force** and we connected in a very positive way.

 After that meeting, he came up to me and said he was a minister at one of the local churches.
 He wanted to apologize for saying the things he had said at the beginning.
 He said, I see now I didn't understand the kind of program you and the superintendent for trying to create here in the system.
 He said, I would like to invite you to come to my church and give a presentation to the people in my church, I think it would be very helpful for them.
-That started a connection I had with him and his church that lasted 20 years, where twice a year, I would go to his church and do training in nonviolent communication.
+That started a connection I had with him and his church that lasted 20 years, where twice a year, I would go to his church and do training in Nonviolent Communication.

 #### I offer this as an example of how we can learn from our limitations without blaming ourselves hating ourselves